Guardian University Guide 2021

 Work with world-renowned physicists using sophisticated equipment to probe the nature of existence and push the boundaries of research.
-Facilities like our astrocampus and the York Plasma Institute give you unprecedented opportunities to supplement your theoretical work with observation and experimentation.
+You will learn to utilise supercomputers like York's own Viking cluster, developing parallel code to model complex physical systems.

 Our Physics courses are accredited by the Institute of Physics (iop.org), guaranteeing the standard of our teaching and learning.
 Completing this degree will put you on track to becoming a Chartered Physicist.

 Our industrial placements allow you to gain practical, real world experience, enhancing your degree and enabling you to make informed choices about your future career

 Your final-year project gives you the chance to design and carry out an extended scientific investigation.

 I like that you can choose your modules as it means your degree can be tailored to individual interest.
 We have fantastic resources and equipment available in the Department.Melissa, BSc Theoretical Physics

 This course will give you a grounding in fundamental physics and mathematics, alongside a range of advanced topics.
 Our core and optional modules will give you a broad base of knowledge, and opportunities to focus on the specialist subjects which excite your curiosity.

 As you progress you'll hone your skills, designing computational studies and solving physical and mathematical problems.
 You'll gain experience working with sophisticated equipment and specialist software.
 You'll spend your third year in industry, putting your skills into practice, and gaining useful experience for your final year and beyond.